 What is dental bonding?

 During the dental bonding process, your dentist will apply tooth-coloured composite resin to your tooth surfaces, effectively repairing chips, decay, fractures or discolouration.

-This material helps to fill gaps left by a cavity, can help improves the appearance of your teeth and can make them appear longer.
-Needless to say, the appearance of your teeth before and after dental bonding can change significantly.
+This material fills gaps left by cavities, improves the appearance of your teeth, and makes them appear longer.
+Needless to say, the appearance of your teeth prior to and after dental bonding can vary greatly.

 How long does dental bonding last?

 The effects of dental bonding typically last for 4 to 8 years, and potentially longer, depending on a few factors:

 - How well you care for your teeth (by maintaining a thorough oral hygiene routine including daily brushing and flossing)

 - Which areas of your mouth are bonded

 - Whether you attend your regularly scheduled dental appointments (twice each year)